ElsevierSoftwareX/SOFTX_2020_75/docs/model/equations/eq_res_share.rst

 .. code::

     =G= phi_min_res * phi_min_res_exog(n)

 These two factors specify the renewable share.
-One of them is usually 1, ad the other is a real number between 0 and 1.
+One of them is usually 1, and the other is a real number between 0 and 1.
 Note that one factor would suffice; there are two factors for legacy reasons related to the GAMS-based model.

 Load, storage losses, and consumption of electric vehicles
 ***************************************************************

 .. code::

     * sum( h ,
     + d(n,h)
     + sum( map_n_sto(n,sto) , STO_IN(n,sto,h) - STO_OUT(n,sto,h))
     %EV_endogenous%$ontext